Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-This page allows you to define certain payroll characteristics that will control its calculations.
-This includes the frequency at which it will be calculated along with the maximum net cheque amount that the program will be allowed to issue.
+This screen allows you to define characteristics that will control the payroll calculations.
+This includes the calculation frequency along with several calculation safeguards.

 |Video Lesson||Online Tutorial|

 Visit the Button Descriptions help page to view detailed descriptions of every button that appears on your screen (whether in the Button Bar at the top of the table, or in the table itself).
 Note: If a button's text appears in a Grey color, either the command is not applicable to the current page, or its function has already been applied (e.g. some items can only be added once, therefore the New button will be unavailable on certain screens after it is used).